-I’ve been rather excited recently to discover that both children will eat chickpeas.
-Well, in limited quantities anyway.
-As we all love curries these spicy chickpeas are a great choice for us when when we want a meatless dinner.
-Not only are the chickpeas in a delicious but mildly spiced curry, the spicy lemon and chilli dressing is poured on at the end to make the sour chickpeas.
+Not only are the chickpeas in a delicious but mildly spiced curry, a spicy lemon and chilli dressing is poured on at the end to make the sour chickpeas.
 This means it's a very easy meal if you need to adapt the level of spiciness for different members of the family.
-In our house that happens all the time!
-Our children love curries and will eat spicier foods than a lot of children, but they still need most curries to be toned down a little.

 How do you serve these spicy chickpeas?

-I love to eat these spicy chickpeas with plain basmati rice but they would also go well with any type of Indian flatbread.
+I love to eat this spicy chickpea curry with any type of Indian flatbread but you can also serve them with rice.
 If you have the time to prepare some more recipes then why not make a few different dishes?
 I've got lots more easy Indian recipes I could recommend such as dry curried okra or North Indian chicken curry or lamb meatball curry?

-- 10 g root ginger finely diced or grated
+- 10 g root ginger cut into thin batons, finely diced or grated

 - 1 lemon juiced